 Best for: A swim at two of Dorset’s best beaches

 •Distance: 5 miles

 •Landmarks: Lulworth Cove, Man O’ War beach, Durdle Door

-This visual powerhouse of a walk takes you past not one, not two, but THREE of the most beautiful beaches in Dorset, providing ample opportunities to kick off the walking boots and submerge yourself in the glittering waters for the ultimate post-walk refreshment.
+This visual powerhouse of a walk takes you past not one, not two, but three of the most beautiful dog-friendly beaches in Dorset, providing ample opportunities to kick off the walking boots and submerge yourself in the glittering waters for the ultimate post-walk refreshment.

-While you can start your walk at Durdle Door, most people prefer to begin their trek from Lulworth as there are considerably more facilities from toilets to a café.
+While you can start your walk at Durdle Door, most people prefer to begin their trek from Lulworth as there are considerably more facilities from toilets to a café - not to mention a pub that's home to one of the best Sunday roasts in Dorset!
 If you’re heading off from the incredible landmark that is Lulworth Cove, you have a few choices in terms of your walk.
 If you fancy a quick there and back again, then the simple 1-mile coastal route from Lulworth Cove to Durdle Door is the one for you.
 However, if your legs are itching for a proper stretch, there is a beautiful circular walk that takes you right around this incredible stretch of the Dorset coast.